mara004/testfiles/README.md

 # testfiles

 Various image and PDF examples for testing.
-All files are self-made and freely reusable.
+All files are self-made with the help of open-source software and are freely reusable.

 The passwords for the encrypted PDF are:
 * `test_user` (user password)